The Beginner's Dilemma

 My Final Verdict

-After evaluating all seven platforms through a beginner's lens — not which has the most features, but which actually helps a new trader learn and improve the fastest — here's where I landed:
+After evaluating all five platforms through a beginner's lens — not which has the most features, but which actually helps a new trader learn and improve the fastest — here's where I landed:

 TradingView is worth the investment if you're serious long-term.
 The community and depth are unmatched, but be prepared for weeks of learning before you're comfortable.
 The best stock trading platform for beginners who want a challenge and plan to stick with it for years.